reza72rg/game/README.md

 ## Acknowledgements

-- Special thanks to [Name] for their assistance and feedback during the development of this project.
+- Special thanks to [myself] for their assistance and feedback during the development of this project.